 SECTION 6.
-RELEASE OR MODIFICATION OF RESTRICTIONS ON MANAGEMENT, INVESTMENT, OR PURPOSE.
+RELEASE OR MODIFICATION OF RESTRICTIONS ON

+MANAGEMENT, INVESTMENT, OR PURPOSE.

-- (a) In this section, "institutional fund" includes each fund of two or more institutional funds collectively managed. - (b) With the donor's consent in a record, an institution may release, in whole or in part, a restriction contained in a gift instrument on the management, investment or purpose of an institutional fund.
-A release may not allow a fund to be used for a purpose other than a charitable purpose of the institution. - (c) If, because of circumstances not anticipated by the donor, a modification will further the purposes of the institutional fund, or a restriction becomes impracticable or wasteful and impairs the management or investment of the fund, the court, upon application of an institution, may modify a restriction contained in a gift instrument on the management or investment of an institutional fund.
-The institution shall notify the [Attorney General], who must be given an opportunity to be heard.
-To the extent practicable, any modification must be made in accordance with the donor's probable intention. - (d) If a particular charitable purpose or a restriction contained in a gift instrument on the use of an institutional fund becomes unlawful, impracticable, impossible to achieve, or wasteful, the court, upon application of an institution, may apply cy pres to modify the purpose of the fund or the restriction on the use of the fund in a manner consistent with the charitable purposes expressed in the gift instrument.
-The institution shall notify the [Attorney General], who must be given an opportunity to be heard. - (e) If an institution determines that a restriction contained in a gift instrument on the management, investment, or purpose of an institutional fund is unlawful, impracticable, impossible to achieve, or wasteful, the institution, [60 days] after notification to the [Attorney General], may release or modify the restriction, in whole or part, if: (1) the institutional fund subject to the restriction has a total value of less than [\$25,000]; (2) more than [20] years have elapsed since the fund was established; and (3) the institution uses the property in a manner the institution determines, in good faith, to be consistent with the charitable purposes expressed in the gift instrument.
+- (a) In this section, "institutional fund" includes each fund of two or moreinstitutional funds collectively managed. - (b) With the donor's consent in a record, an institution may release, in whole or in part, a restriction contained in a gift instrument on the management, investment or purpose of an institutional fund.
+A release may not allow a fund to be used for a purpose other than a charitable purpose of the institution.

+1 2 (c) An [appropriate] court, upon application of an institution, may apply deviation 3 to modify a restriction contained in a gift instrument on the management or investment of an 4 institutional fund iIf, because of circumstances not anticipated by the donor, a modification will 5 further the purposes of the institutional fund, or if the restriction becomes impracticable or 6 wasteful and impairs the management or investment of the fund-, the court, upon application of 7 an institution, may modify a restriction contained in a gift instrument on the management or 8 investment of an institutional fund.
+The institution shall notify the [Attorney General], who must 9 be given an opportunity to be heard.
+To the extent practicable, any modification must be made 10 in accordance with the donor's probable intention.
+11 (d) If a particular charitable purpose or a restriction contained in a gift instrument 12 on the use of an institutional fund becomes unlawful, impracticable, impossible to achieve, or 13 wasteful, an [appropriate] the court, upon application of an institution, may apply cy pres to 14 modify the purpose of the fund or the restriction on the use of the fund in a manner consistent 15 with the charitable purposes expressed in the gift instrument.
+The institution shall notify the 16 [Attorney General], who must be given an opportunity to be heard.
+17 (e) If an institution determines that a restriction contained in a gift instrument on 18 the management, investment, or purpose of an institutional fund is unlawful, impracticable, 19 impossible to achieve, or wasteful, then-the institution, [60 days] after notification to the 20 [Attorney General], the institution may release or modify the restriction, or modify it, in whole or 21 part, if: 22 (1) the institutional fund subject to the restriction has a total value of less 23 than [\$25,000];

+(2) more than [20] years have elapsed since the fund was established; and in good faith, to be consistent with the charitable purposes expressed in the gift instrument.